 - In Warriors Orochi, the game's "Experience pool"(gathered XP goes to a shared pool as if it were money, which you can then use to "buy" levels for characters) system and three-character Tag Team gameplay (you select three characters for a mission, but you can only use one at a time, you can "tag" the others a la a Fighting Game to play as them) allows you to select one strong character and two weak, then play a Harder Than Hard mission with only the strong one, and get strong weapons and lots of experience for all of them.

 - Some players attempt this by trading in a high level mon and using it to sweep the early gyms.
-However, the game discourages this by having an obedience mechanic: higher leveled mon that you didn't personally train to that level will often disobey you.
-Not until you get a certain number of badges, by which time they should be less overpowered.
+However, the game discourages this with the obedience mechanic: higher leveled mon that you didn't personally catch will often disobey you until you get a certain number of badges, by which time they should be less overpowered.
 However, if the mon in question is high-level enough the disobedience mechanic only makes battles take longer as the mon's attacks are still One Hit Kills when they do decide to attack.